-– Expiration date to cover your last WGI performance for the current season.
+• Expiration date must cover your last WGI performance for the current season.

-– Certificate Holder: Winterguard Int or WGI Sport of the Arts; 2405 Cross Pointe Drive, Dayton, OH 45342
+• Certificate Holder should read : Winter Guard International, Inc. or WGI Sport of the Arts; 1994 Byers Rd, Dayton, OH 45342

-All information should be on one certificate.
-Multi page policies will not be accepted.
-Please confirm that all requirements have been met before submitting.
+• All information should be on one page Multi page policies will not be accepted.

-WGI has arranged a favorable group rate through Francis L. Dean & Associates of Colorado, LLC for a $400 minimum premium for the General Liability & Accident Medical package.
-CLICK HERE TO BUY INSURANCE ONLINE All policies are annual (12 month) policies and cannot be negotiated for less than the minimum premium amount.
-If you have any questions, please contact Tom Wojciechowski, Francis L. Dean & Associates of Colorado, LLC at (800) 745-2409 ext.
-210 or [email protected].
+WGI has arranged a group rate through Francis L. Dean Associates, LLC.
+CLICK HERE TO BUY INSURANCE ONLINE.
+All policies are annual (12-month) policies and cannot be negotiated for less than the minimum premium amount.
+If you have any questions, please contact Tom Wojciechowski, Francis L. Dean & Associates, LLC at (773) 972-1235 or email at [email protected].

 The General Liability policy protects your group, instructors, directors and officers against claims of bodily injury liability, property damage liability, and the litigation costs to defend against such claims.
 This coverage should also allow a group to rent rehearsal facilities, as most require proof of coverage.